CCPR is back …with a new look!

 What if I'm already a CCPR?

 If you earned your CCPR before 2019, then you also took and passed the CDT prior to taking the CCPR exam.
 You may decide to:

 - maintain both credentials.
-CCPRs who maintain their CDT can choose to use the CCPR designation or the CDT+CCPR designation.
+CCPRs who maintain their CDT may use both the CCPR and CDT designations.

 - maintain only the CCPR.
 CCPRs who do not maintain their CDT may use only the CCPR designation.